Initial analysis of the impact of the Ukrainian power grid synchronization with Continental Europe

 On the 24\textsuperscript{th} of February 2022, Russian armed forces invaded Ukraine in violation of the Law of Nations.
 The ongoing conflict has far-reaching consequences for the Ukrainian energy system.
 The case of natural gas supply is probably best known and has been heavily discussed in the literature, see, e.g.~\cite{bradshaw2009geopolitics,kutcherov2020russian} and references therein.
 For decades, Ukraine has been dependent on the supply of natural gas~\cite{wolczuk2016managing} but Russia repeatedly curtailed supplies, for instance during the Russo-Ukrainian gas dispute in 2009~\cite{stern2009russo}.

 The Russian invasion also had implications for the European and Ukrainian electric power systems.
 Historically, most of the Ukrainian power grid was in synchronous operation with the interconnected network of the Community of Independent States (CIS) \cite{yandulskyi2018analysis}, featuring Russia as the largest country.
 Due to the ongoing conflicts, perspectives for an integration with the Continental European power systems were evaluated already in 2017~\cite{entsoe2017agreement} and 2021~\cite{feldhaus2021connecting}.
 At the same time, tensions were rising between Russia and Moldova, whose grid was also synchronous to the CIS interconnected networks.
 As a consequence, transmission system operators were striving to synchronize with the Continental Europe power system for years.
 On the 16\textsuperscript{th} of March, just 20 days after the invasion, an emergency synchronization was carried out~\cite{entsoe2022sync}.
-While preparation have been going on for years, the final steps were realized very quickly and it remains unclear how such a synchronization impacts the Continental European power grid.
+While preparation has been going on for years, the final steps were realized very quickly and it remains unclear how such a synchronization impacts the Continental European power grid.

 Within this article we investigate the impact of this emergency synchronization on the operation of the Continental European power grid from a statistical perspective.
-After providing some further background information, we first analyze recordings of the power-grid frequency and secondly evaluate cross-border flows of electric power, aiming to quantify changes in the statistical properties of power grid operation.
-Overall, we find a small but notable change in operation due to the synchronization.
+After providing some further background information, we first analyze recordings of the power-grid voltage frequency (in the following simply referred to as frequency) and secondly evaluate cross-border flows of electric power, aiming to quantify changes in the statistical properties of power grid operation.
+Overall, we find small but notable changes in the operation due to the synchronization.